 But Jesus also highlights something else, and it is about the landowner.
-The landowner refers to himself as good [ἀγαθός], and this description recalls the exchange between Jesus and the rich young man in 19:16-17:
+He has the landowner referring to himself as good [ἀγαθός], and this description recalls the exchange between Jesus and the rich young man in 19:16-17:

 NKJ Matthew 19:16-17a Now behold, one came and said to Him, “Good [ἀγαθός] Teacher, what good [ἀγαθός] thing shall I do that I may have eternal life?”
 17 So He said to him, “Why do you call Me good [ἀγαθός]?
 No one is good [ἀγαθός] but One, that is, God.”

 Thus, just in case some of us may have missed it, Jesus identifies the landowner in the story as standing for God.
-This means that He is referring to the way in which God Himself will distribute rewards to those who trust in Him.
+This means that He is referring to the way in which God Himself will distribute rewards to those who trust in Him as Lord and Savior.